 The high season continues through August in Namibia.
 It’s actually the most popular month for visitors, but also the most expensive.
 As with July, booking ahead is a must.
-The weather is beautiful – you can expect cool, bright and sunny days, providing prime conditions for enjoying the country’s natural habitat.
+The weather is beautiful – you can expect cool, bright, sunny days, providing prime conditions for enjoying the country’s natural habitat.

-It’s getting gradually warmer though – temperatures in Windhoek hover between highs of 24°C and lows of 8.6°C. Humidity is lower than ever (23%).
+It’s getting gradually warmer, though – temperatures in Windhoek hover between highs of 24°C and lows of 8.6°C. Humidity is lower than ever (23%).
 Again, there’s no rainfall anywhere.

 The Kalahari Desert is popular for wildlife viewing because of the cooler temperatures, but Walvis Bay isn’t so good for beach days (it’s 16°C on average).
 Etosha National Park is still fairly hot, with daytime highs of 29°C, meaning animals will be easier to see as they gather near the watering holes.
-If you want to self drive around the country, now is a great time as very little is closed.
+If you want to drive around the country, now is a great time as very little is closed.